Vancouver Canucks: End of the Gillis era (2012–2014)

-Vancouver finished the year winning their fifth consecutive Northwest Division title, but were swept in the first round of the playoffs by the San Jose Sharks.
+Vancouver finished the year winning their fifth consecutive Northwest Division title and the third seed in the West, but were swept in the first round of the 2013 playoffs by the sixth-seeded San Jose Sharks.
 Vigneault and his coaching staff were fired at the end of the season, and replaced by John Tortorella.

 The Canucks participated in their first outdoor NHL game on March 2, 2014, a match against the Ottawa Senators at BC Place.
 The event was titled the 2014 Heritage Classic.
-Luongo was traded back to the Panthers during the season, while the team failed to make the playoffs for the first time in six years.
+Luongo was traded back to the Florida Panthers late in the season, while the team failed to make the playoffs for the first time in six years.
 This saw Gillis fired and Linden named president of hockey operations; Tortorella was also relieved as coach after his one season.